0simp/AviaPlugins/README.md

 After installing the plugin, open your user settings and click on the "appearance" tab.
 Once you've done that, the plugin should work.
 You can test it by reacting to a message with any default emoji and if the emoji is rendered from your selected emoji pack, the plugin works.

+# GifFix

+Fixes gifs and animated emojis not animating when they should

 # ShrinkEmojis

 It shrinks emojis 🤯